jamessouth/webdevkit/README.md

 A Google Chrome extension that allows you to dock a Chrome window in the left or right half of your screen.
-Right now it does not work well on Chrome for Mac.